qwshen/spark-flight-connector/README.md

 struct | struct
 map | map

-Note: for Dremio Flight (up to v22.0.0), the Map type is converted to Struct.
-The connector detects the pattern and converts back to Map when reading data, and adapts to Struct when writing data.
+Note: for Dremio Flight, the Map type is converted to Struct.
+The connector detects the pattern and converts back to Map when reading data, and adapts to Struct when writing data (with v22.0.0 or above for write only).

 #### - Spark >> Arrow